thommas88/homelab-nas/docs/project-report.md

-# Homelab NAS-prosjekt med Proxmox og TrueNAS SCALE
+# Homelab NAS Project with Proxmox and TrueNAS SCALE

-## Planleggingsfasen
+## Planning Phase

-### Behov
+### Requirements
-- Lagring av data og bilder på en trygg og robust måte.
+- Storage of data and photos in a safe and robust way.
-- Redundans (tåle at én disk ryker uten datatap).
+- Redundancy (able to survive a single disk failure without data loss).
-- Automatisk bildebackup fra Android-telefon.
+- Automatic photo backup from Android phone.
-- Mediaserver (Jellyfin) for filmer og TV-serier til stue-TV.
+- Media server (Jellyfin) for movies and TV shows on the living room TV.
-- Tilgang til data fra både fysiske PC-er og VMer.
+- Access to data from both physical PCs and VMs.

-### Vurderte alternativer
+### Alternatives Considered
-- **ZFS i Proxmox direkte** med en lett Linux-container som deler via Samba/NFS.
+- **ZFS directly in Proxmox** with a lightweight Linux container sharing via Samba/NFS.
-- **TrueNAS SCALE som VM** på Proxmox, med disker passthrough.
+- **TrueNAS SCALE as a VM** on Proxmox, with raw disk passthrough.
-- **UnRAID** for fleksibilitet med én-og-én disk, men uten ekte bitrot-beskyttelse.
+- **UnRAID** for flexibility with adding single disks, but without true bitrot protection.

-### Valgt løsning
+### Chosen Solution
-Jeg valgte å kjøre **TrueNAS SCALE som en VM i Proxmox** med rå-disk passthrough.
+I decided to run **TrueNAS SCALE as a VM in Proxmox** with raw-disk passthrough.
-Grunnene:
+Reasons:
-- TrueNAS gir et ferdig, robust GUI og mange innebygde tjenester (SMB, NFS, iSCSI, app-katalog).
+- TrueNAS provides a robust GUI and many built-in services (SMB, NFS, iSCSI, app catalog).
-- ZFS håndteres ett sted (i TrueNAS), som gjør systemet enklere å drifte.
+- ZFS is managed in one place (within TrueNAS), making the system simpler to operate.
-- Godt å vise i portefølje → kombinasjon av hypervisor (Proxmox) og enterprise lagringsløsning (ZFS).
+- Strong for portfolio purposes → combination of hypervisor (Proxmox) and enterprise storage solution (ZFS).

 ---

-## Under oppsett
+## Setup Phase

-### Proxmox installasjon
+### Proxmox Installation
-- Installerte Proxmox på egen systemdisk (SSD).
+- Installed Proxmox on a dedicated system disk (SSD).
-- Lot de to 8 TB HDD-ene stå urørte slik at de kunne gis rått til TrueNAS.
+- Left the two 8 TB HDDs untouched so they could be passed raw into TrueNAS.

-*(Skjermbilde: Proxmox installasjon)*
+*(Screenshot: Proxmox installation)*

 ### TrueNAS VM
-- Opprettet VM med 8 GB RAM, CPU type `host`, VirtIO NIC.
+- Created VM with 8 GB RAM, CPU type `host`, VirtIO NIC.
-- Diskene lagt til som passthrough via `/dev/disk/by-id/...`.
+- Disks added via passthrough using `/dev/disk/by-id/...`.

-*(Skjermbilde: VM-innstillinger i Proxmox)*
+*(Screenshot: VM settings in Proxmox)*

 ### ZFS Pool
-- Opprettet ZFS-pool `tank` i TrueNAS som et mirror (RAID1) av de to 8 TB diskene.
+- Created ZFS pool `tank` in TrueNAS as a mirror (RAID1) of the two 8 TB disks.
-- Resultat: 8 TB brukbar kapasitet med redundans.
+- Result: 8 TB usable capacity with redundancy.

-*(Skjermbilde: ZFS mirror vdev i TrueNAS)*
+*(Screenshot: ZFS mirror vdev in TrueNAS)*

-### Nettverksdeling
+### Network Sharing
-- Konfigurerte SMB-shares for tilgang fra Windows.
+- Configured SMB shares for access from Windows.
-- Testet tilkobling fra en Windows-VM og en fysisk PC.
+- Tested connection from a Windows VM and a physical PC.

-*(Skjermbilde: Windows kobler til `\\truenas\share`)*
+*(Screenshot: Windows connecting to `\\truenas\share`)*

-### Apper
+### Apps
-- **Immich** for automatisk bildebackup fra Android → peker til `tank/photos`.
+- **Immich** for automatic Android photo backup → pointing to `tank/photos`.
-- **Jellyfin** for mediaserver → peker til `tank/media/movies` og `tank/media/tv`.
+- **Jellyfin** as a media server → pointing to `tank/media/movies` and `tank/media/tv`.

-*(Skjermbilde: Immich web-GUI + Jellyfin web-GUI)*
+*(Screenshot: Immich web-GUI + Jellyfin web-GUI)*

 ---

-## Testing og drift
+## Testing and Operation

-### Failover-test
+### Failover Test
-- Dro ut én disk fysisk under drift.
+- Physically disconnected one disk during operation.
-- ZFS markerte pool som `DEGRADED`, men alle data var tilgjengelige.
+- ZFS marked the pool as `DEGRADED`, but all data remained available.
-- Etter at disken ble satt inn igjen, rebuild startet automatisk.
+- When the disk was reinserted, the rebuild started automatically.

 ### Snapshots
-- Konfigurerte snapshots på `tank/photos`.
+- Configured snapshots on `tank/photos`.
-- Test: slettet en fil og rullet tilbake snapshot → fil gjenopprettet.
+- Test: deleted a file and rolled back snapshot → file successfully restored.

-### Ytelse
+### Performance
-- Kjørte `iperf3` mellom Windows-PC og NAS → ~1 Gbit/s, som forventet.
+- Ran `iperf3` between Windows PC and NAS → ~1 Gbit/s, as expected.
-- Filkopieringstest (stor fil) → ~110 MB/s over SMB.
+- File copy test (large file) → ~110 MB/s over SMB.

 ---

-## Ferdig system
+## Final System

-### Arkitekturdiagram
+### Architecture Diagram
-*(Legg inn et enkelt diagram: Proxmox → TrueNAS VM → ZFS Mirror → SMB/Immich/Jellyfin)*
+*(Insert simple diagram: Proxmox → TrueNAS VM → ZFS Mirror → SMB/Immich/Jellyfin)*

-### Funksjoner
+### Features
-- 8 TB redundans med ZFS mirror.
+- 8 TB redundancy with ZFS mirror.
-- Tilgang via SMB/NFS for PC-er og VMer.
+- Access via SMB/NFS for PCs and VMs.
-- Automatisk bildebackup fra Android via Immich.
+- Automatic photo backup from Android via Immich.
-- Jellyfin mediaserver for filmer/serier til TV.
+- Jellyfin media server for movies/TV to the living room.
-- ZFS snapshots og scrubs for dataintegritet.
+- ZFS snapshots and scrubs for data integrity.
-- Cloud-sync backup av bilder (valgfritt).
+- Optional cloud-sync backup for photos.

 ---

-## Refleksjon
+## Reflection
-- Prosjektet ga erfaring med både hypervisor (Proxmox) og lagringsplattform (TrueNAS + ZFS).
+- The project provided hands-on experience with both a hypervisor (Proxmox) and a storage platform (TrueNAS + ZFS).
-- Jeg lærte om designvalg mellom fleksibilitet (UnRAID) og robusthet (ZFS).
+- I learned about design trade-offs between flexibility (UnRAID) and robustness (ZFS).
-- Oppsettet kan skaleres ved å legge til nye mirror-par for mer kapasitet.
+- The setup can be scaled by adding new mirror pairs for increased capacity.